TheTechology/Minecraft/README.md

-# Codex for Minecraft NPCs Marian DUMITRU - TheTechology
+# Codex for Minecraft NPCs Marian DUMITRU & Popa Daniel - TheTechology

 This prototype uses GPT-3 Codex to power a Non-Player Character (NPC) in Minecraft.
 Through the discipline of "prompt engineering" (see section below), we show the model how to use the Minecraft SimulatedPlayer API to write code to navigate the world, mine, craft and even carry on conversation.